 In addition, you can consult OWASP’s LDAP Injection Prevention Cheat Sheet for a complete overview of the protection methods.

-Crashtest Security’s all-around Vulnerability Testing Software inspects for all kinds of injection vulnerabilities and various other risks.
+Crashtest Security’s all-around Vulnerability Testing Software inspects for all injection vulnerabilities and various other risks.
 With its help, you can ensure that your business is protected from cyber threats — and that your application security is guaranteed.